HumanSignal/label-studio/docs/source/guide/predictions.md

 </View>
 ```

-The `from_name` of the pre-annotation task JSON must match the value of the name in the `<Labels name="label" toName="text">` portion of the labeling configuration.
-The `to_name` must match the `toName` value.
-In this example, the JSON includes `"from_name": "label"` to correspond with the `<Labels name="label"` and `"to_name": text` to correspond with the `toName="text` of the labeling configuration.
-The default template might contain `<Labels name="ner" toName="text">`.
-To work with this example JSON, you need to update the values to match.

 This example JSON file contains two tasks, each with two sets of pre-annotations from different models.
 The first task also contains prediction scores for each NER span.
+After you set up an example project, you can import these tasks into Label Studio after saving it as a file, such as `example_preannotated_ner_tasks.json`.

 ```json
 [
   {